- Is about 5 1/2 to six inches long and weighs around 7 ounces.

 - Although your baby will weigh more than 15 times its current weight by the time it is born, the rapid-fire growth portion of pregnancy is over.
 Thus, I have nothing else interesting to say up here.
 Baby is fully assembled; just needs some fattening up and lengthening out.

 - May be able to feel your baby’s kicks from the outside of your belly, if you’re lucky.
-Jason felt his first kick last night, and it was pretty cool and rocking and all that.
+My husband, Jason, felt his first kick last night, and it was pretty cool and rocking and all that.
 He only remembered the later, third-trimester wallops from last time — this was the first time we were able to catch one of the gentle, early kicks.

 - How are your moods doing?
 I’m not about to tell anyone what’s “normal” at this point, except to say that whatever you’re feeling?
 Whether it be fear or worry or impatience or rage or weepiness or ecstatic joy or maybe a combination of all of the above in the span of 10 minutes?
 Yep.
 It’s probably normal.